openSUSE/trollolo/CONTRIBUTING.md

 ### To run rspec test

-To run all the rspec test:
+To run all the unit tests:

-`bundle exec rspec`
+`bundle exec rspec spec/unit`

 To run all the test in one spec file, for example `spec/unit/burndown_chart_spec.rb`: